inmanta/inmanta-core/docs/language.rst

 Conditions
 ==========================

+Conditions can be used in typedef, implements and if statements.
 Conditions can have the following forms

 .. code-block:: antlr